06 Feb Snowmobile Trail Grooming with the Tucker Sno-Cats

 Professional snowmobile trail grooming: a night in the life!
 Eight hours a night, close to 120 miles of trail, meet the man behind the machine that helps maintain The Forks Area Trail Network – our snowmobile trail system here in The Forks, Maine.
 Greg Caruso is one of four groomer operators who work all night so we can play on the trails all day.
-Northern Outdoors has 2 Terra Tucker snowmobile trail grooming machines, (see them in the video).
+Northern Outdoors has 2 Tucker Terra Sno-Cat groomers, (check ’em out in the video).
 These rigs make your sledding world a really good one – to be sure.

 Trails turn to works of art (well, maybe) under the skilled attention of Greg and our other three pro groomers, Jim, Mike, and Chris.
 With our expert staff charged with regular weekly snowmobile trail grooming on all area trails, Northern Outdoors is able to ensure consistency here in our western corner of Maine at a level not always available through other snowmobile clubs.
 We hope you check out our trails, enjoy your time on them, and give a nod of your helmet in appreciation to the groomers.
 Special thanks to Jim, Mike, Greg, and Chris; your efforts don’t go unnoticed.
 Enjoy the trails!